- The sticker price is only a starting point—you can negotiate the final cost down from there.

 One of the best things about car shopping is that the sticker price is only a suggested price.
 In fact, it’s really a starting point from which you can negotiate to reduce the cost by hundreds or even thousands of dollars.

-To help you reduce that sticker price by as much as you can—and pick up on other smart shopping tips—we asked for advice from Dealertrack.com, which helps dealers manage their finances, in part, by knowing what to charge for cars.
-As a business that advises dealers, Dealertrack knows the ins and outs of buying an automobile.
+To help you reduce that sticker price by as much as you can—and pick up on other smart shopping tips—we asked for advice on how to buy a car from Dealertrack.com, which helps dealers manage their finances, in part, by knowing what to charge for cars.
+As a business that advises dealers, Dealertrack knows the ins and outs of buying a car.
 That’s why the following tips are so valuable—it’s like getting great “inside information” so you can easily navigate the negotiations and buying processes.

 1. Choose the right time to buy.
-From the fall through the end of the year is the best time to purchase or lease a new car.
+From the fall through the end of the year is the best time to buy a car, especially at the end of each month.
 The reason: The current-year inventory must get cleared so dealers can make room for the newest vehicles.
 If you’re buying or leasing a new one, you’ll get the best deals on last year’s models, so focus on getting the dealer to lower those prices.

 2. Do the math before committing to a used car over a new one.
 Dealertrack wisely suggests doing some simple math to help you calculate the true cost of a used vehicle, to compare it to that of a new model: